Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 ### Common Job Roles in the Webflow Ecosystem

-Being a Webflow freelancer is not a job that comes with just one name — in fact, you can mix titles.
+Being a Webflow freelancer is not a job that comes with just one name— you can mix titles.

 Whether you’re a beginner or already working in tech, **Webflow skills can land you roles like:**